“I think it’s New York City Hall. No, no, no…California!”

 Our initial plan had been to take the maritime shuttle* that links Lachine and Châteauguay, but after missing the boat by about one minute (because I’d assumed it departed the shore near the Dairy Queen – it doesn’t), we veered back into the car and took the quick trip over the Mercier Bridge and through Châteauguay and arrived around 9am.

-I like visiting places early because: it’s cooler on hot days, it doesn’t interfere with after-lunch toddler naps, and it’s always more enjoyable when there aren’t lineups and throngs of people.
+I like visiting places early because: it’s cooler on hot days and it’s always more enjoyable when there aren’t lineups and throngs of people.
 There were only a few cars in the parking lot and we stowed our picnic cooler in the car for later, and went into the Pavillon de l’île which houses the Café de l’île resto-boutique as well as the information centre, washrooms (with milk crates so kids can reach the faucets!) ticket counter, and entry to the refuge.
 The café has an outdoor terrace, fresh foods, board games to borrow and local products for sale.

 After paying the small entry fee (rates to access the trails are available HERE), the friendly employee showed us on the map which trail would be best with children, what spots would be very sunny, and where we could find bathrooms and the new children’s playground.
 You can also rent audio guides to narrate as you walk the paths.